 The Firefly 2 is the second iteration of the on-demand, dynamic convection, portable vaporizer from Firefly Vapor.
 Firefly was founded in San Francisco back in 2012.
-The heat up times on the original Firefly was pretty much game changing and they have made the Firefly 2 heat up even quicker.
+The heat-up times on the original Firefly was pretty much game-changing and they have made the Firefly 2 heat up even quicker.
 You can start a session with the FF2 in as little as 3-5 seconds.

-I am also glad to report that the biggest complaints in my original Firefly review like the battery life, overall size & weight have all been addressed.
-If you’re looking for the cleanest tasting portable convection vaporizer, look no further than the Firefly 2.
+I am also glad to report that the biggest complaints in my original Firefly review, like the battery life, overall size & weight, have all been addressed.
+If you’re looking for the cleanest-tasting portable convection vaporizer, look no further than the Firefly 2.

-Like the original FF, this unit is perfect for someone who is looking for a premium taste with a smooth cool temp.
+Like the original FF, this unit is perfect for someone who is looking for a premium taste with a smooth, cool temp.

-The Firefly 2 has nearly instant on-demand heat up which works great for people who like a really quick session or prefer to split bowls into multiple different sessions.
+The Firefly 2 has nearly instant on-demand heat up, which works great for people who like a really quick session or prefer to split bowls into multiple different sessions.

-Size, Portability, and Discreetness
+Portability and Discreetness

 The Firefly 2 is 33% smaller and 55% lighter than the original Firefly.
-The unit is now very similar in size and weight to the to the Crafty and the Air vaporizers thanks to them switching from a stainless steel body to a magnesium alloy body.
+The unit is now very similar in size and weight to the Crafty and the Air vaporizers thanks to them switching from a stainless steel body to a magnesium alloy body.

-While the FF2 is not the most discreet unit at first glance, its near instant heat up for quick sessions and minimal smell compared to the average portable vaporizer makes it pretty easy to use on the down-low.
+While the FF2 is not the most discreet unit at first glance, its near-instant heat up for quick sessions and minimal smell compared to the average portable vaporizer makes it pretty easy to use on the down-low.